cheshi-mantu/shell-scripts-testops/move2saas/manual-steps.md

 1. Upload created archive to a cloud storage (Google Drive, OneDrive whatsoever)
 2. Share to "anyone with the link" as reader.
 3. Provide the link to tech support
+4. Provide the information on the installed release (it's very important!!!).